Repulsively diverging gradient of the density functional in the Reduced Density Matrix Functional Theory: Introduction

 \section{Introduction}

 The Bose-Einstein condensate (BEC) has been theoretically predicted by Bose and Einstein \cite{einstein,bose} in 1924.
 Seventy years passed before it was finally realised experimentally by Wieman and Cornell and independently by Ketterle in gases of ultracold atoms \cite{cornell,ketterle}.
 Nowadays, the BEC provides a widely-used experimental testing ground for quantum many-body theories, especially superfluidity, superconductivity \cite{bcs1,bcs2,bcs3} and the laser phenomenon \cite{laser,review}.
-Despite being an extremely well-studied state of matter, the BEC still poses many puzzles, one of them being the so-called quantum depletion problem.
-It turns out that the BEC in nature is never perfect, i.e. there is always a fraction of atoms which are not condensed.
-Strangely enough, this is also true in the temperature of absolute zero.
-Since the early years of many-body quantum theory there have been numerous attempts to explain this phenomenon.
-Among them are the celebrated theories by Bogoliubov \cite{bogoliubov} and Gross–Pitaevskii \cite{pitaevskii} which work in the dilute or weakly interacting regime as well as in the the high density regime for charged bosons and that have been recently verified experimentally \cite{lopes}.
-However, a comprehensive explanation of this phenomenon that would apply to all possible regimes has been lacking.
-The object of this work is to provide such an explanation.
+In this work, we focus on the description of the BEC via the Density Functional Theories.
+Our developed methods for the BEC are subsequently extended to systems of strongly interacting electrons in the singlet sector.